 Day seven, you will check out prior to eleven o’clock.
 If you’re fortunate to spend another night at the Dry Tortugas, you will check out on the eighth day.
 There is so much to see and do on this yacht charter.

 Little Palm Island and Looe Key Reef (24 nm) (Three night round trip sailing minimum)

 On your second night find a protected anchorage in New Found Harbor.
 Take in the famous Little Palm Island Resort for adults only.
 Reservations may be required so call ahead.
 Little Palm Island offers some of the most amazing views of the ocean with breathtaking aqua blue water clarity.
-On this charter we recommend you take in a snorkel or dive on the beautiful Looe Key Reef located close to Little Palm Island.
+On this charter we recommend you take in a snorkel on the beautiful Looe Key Reef located close to Little Palm Island.
 Little Palm Island in the Florida Keys can be found at: Latitude 24°36.78 and Longitude 81°23 .63.
 Head back to Key West the following day to spend your last night at the marina or continue up the Florida Keys.